Domain-Specific Multi-Level IR Rewriting for GPU

-The Open Earth Compiler we implemented (\autoref{fig-overview}\grosser{confirm logo use before publication.
+The Open Earth Compiler\footnote{\url{https://github.com/spcl/open-earth-compiler/}} we implemented (\autoref{fig-overview}\grosser{confirm logo use before publication.
 We can leave these logos during the review process.}\gysi{all of mlir is 95.000 LOC!}) is the first end-to-end compilation flow that leverages multi-level IR rewriting for high-performance code generation.
 Its core consists of a set of MLIR dialects, i.e., collections of domain-specific operations and transformations, and conversions between them.
 The Open Earth Compiler optimizes programs by progressively converting them from higher-level domain-specific dialects to lower-level platform-specific ones, using peephole-style rewrite patterns.
 Each dialect defines an abstraction that makes relevant analyses inexpensive and transformations convenient to implement.

-The compilation process starts from the stencil dialect (\autoref{sec-dialect}) designed as a target for various user-facing DSLs as well as a data structure for domain-specific transformations such as stencil inlining (\autoref{sec-opttrafos}). \gysi{Do we want to make the point that developers can use the DSL of their choice?} \wicky{I think saying this allows for user-specific / model specific languages is valuable as it would close the arc to the intro} Stencils are then lowered through a series of IRs featuring explicit loops, affine index computations, and standard arithmetic instruction, all of which are readily available in MLIR~\cite{lattner2020mlir}, together with loop- and value-level transformations such as unrolling or common subexpression elimination.
+The compilation process starts from the stencil dialect (\autoref{sec-dialect}) designed as a target for various user-facing DSLs as well as a data structure for domain-specific transformations such as stencil inlining (\autoref{sec-opttrafos}). \gysi{Do we want to make the point that developers can use the DSL of their choice?} \wicky{I think saying this allows for user-specific / model specific languages is valuable as it would close the arc to the intro} Stencils are then lowered through a series of IRs featuring index operations (Affine), structured control flow (SCF), and arithmetic operations (Standard), all of which are readily available in MLIR~\cite{lattner2020mlir}, together with loop- and value-level transformations such as unrolling or common subexpression elimination.